-This resource is designed to answer the most frequently asked questions regarding the Ohio Hospital Care Assurance Program (HCAP), its related hospital free care requirement and Ohio Medicaid DSH Program Audits.
+The OHA member resource for answers to the most frequently asked questions regarding the Ohio Hospital Care Assurance Program (HCAP), its related hospital free care requirement and Ohio Medicaid DSH program audits.

-OHA reminds hospitals that the newly expanded, 2014 Ohio Medicaid eligibility guidelines should allow most Ohio residents who qualify for free hospital care to also qualify for full Medicaid benefits.
+OHA reminds hospitals that Ohio Medicaid eligibility guidelines should allow most Ohio residents who qualify for free hospital care to also qualify for full Medicaid benefits.
 OHA encourages hospitals to ensure that each patient has applied for Medicaid as part of the free care application process, as outlined in OAC 5160-2-07.17(B)(7).
-OHA has a revised Medicaid eligibility toolkit to assist the process available here.
+OHA has a Medicaid eligibility toolkit to assist the process available here.

-Any new or substantially updated FAQs is noted with the date 07/01/14 at the end and are effective for services or admissions on and after July 1, 2014, unless otherwise indicated by the retroactive application of a CMS or ODM rule or definition.
+Any new or substantially updated FAQs is noted with the date 07/01/15 at the end and is effective for services or admissions on and after July 1, 2015, unless otherwise indicated by the retroactive application of a CMS or ODM rule or definition.

 PUBLIC RULES AND INCOME GUIDELINES